obsidianmd/obsidian-help/en/Obsidian/Obsidian.md

 We don't expect plugins to be the silver bullet to solve all the problems, but it does get us closer than a monolith solution, without all the features that you don't need cluttering the interface.

-We support [[Customizing CSS|custom CSS]] and have a [[Third-party plugins|beta plugin API]], which will enable even more interface customization and support less common use cases.
+We support [[Customizing CSS|custom CSS]] and have a [[Advanced topics/Community plugins|beta plugin API]], which will enable even more interface customization and support less common use cases.

 ## Follow our development